Roger Stone Posted A Photo On Social Media Showing The Judge Over His Case With Crosshairs Next To Her Head

 Days after being issued a gag order by federal Judge Amy Berman Jackson, Roger Stone posted an image of the judge with what appears to be crosshairs next to her head.
-The former campaign manager and ally to Donald Trump captioned the image with a plea for cash and an unsubstantiated claim that the judge was chosen because she would be biased against him, according to a report from the Hill.
+The former campaign manager and ally to Donald Trump captioned the image with a plea for cash and an unsubstantiated claim that the judge was chosen because she would be biased against him, according to a report from The Hill.

 On Friday, Judge Berman Jackson ordered Stone to refrain from making any statements to the press that could prejudice the case.
 A few days later, Stone posted an image of the judge with a caption claiming that she had been appointed through questionable legal maneuvering.